It's the Rush Limbaugh Program and the Excellence in Broadcasting Network.

 You tell me where the Democrats are not in lockstep in the Senate.

-it Whenever there is a press inquiry into how a Senate vote is going to go, what is it always focus on?
+Whenever there is a press inquiry into how a Senate vote is going to go, what does it always focus on?

 How many of them will bolt their party leadership?